bizflycloud/terraform-provider-bizflycloud/docs/resources/custom_image.md

 ---
 subcategory: Cloud Server
-layout: "bizflycloud"
 page_title: "Bizfly Cloud: bizflycloud_custom_image"
 description: |-
     Provides a Bizfly Cloud Custom Image resource.
 This can be used to create, and delete custom image.
 ---

 # Resource: bizflycloud_custom_image